Gimp Tutorial: Perfect black and white with Mono Mixer

 Green Channel Multiplier (0,000 Red + 1,000 Green + 0,000 Blue):

-In landscape photography, it lightens the tones of vegetation and enriches the tonal range, leaving the sky and water unchanged.
+In black and white landscape photography, it lightens the tones of vegetation and enriches the tonal range, leaving the sky and water unchanged.
 In the portrait "tans" the skin, however it highlights the defects: wrinkles, moles and scars will be much more visible.
 Darkens blonde hair, brown reds and lips.
 Suitable for dramatic portraits of old farmers or fishermen with gnarled hands and hollow faces, absolutely forbidden in glamor!

 The green channel increases the "details" in portrait photography.